Starfish Digestive System: Uncovering the Mysteries

 Unique Adaptations

-Starfish possess a specialized stomach that can be turned inside out to digest prey externally.
+Starfish possess a specialized stomach that can be turned inside to digest prey externally.

 Comparative Analysis